 The panel discussion organized by SEA Junction in collaboration with the Equity Initiative, Ashoka Thailand, and the Foundation for Leadership Development Network for Health on 31 January at 5.30-7PM will reflect on these health equity issues in the ASEAN countries.
 Particular attention will be given to implications of regional development and regionalization processes on vulnerable and disadvantaged groups and to policies and interventions that are or could be pro-equity.

-- Kai Hong Khua, “Equity Trends in Southeast Asia: An Overview”
+Kai Hong Phua, “Equity Trends in Southeast Asia: An Overview”

-Principal Health Specialist, Asia Development Bank and Former President and CEO Philippine Health Insurance Corporation
+Principal Health Specialist, Asian Development Bank and Former President and CEO Philippine Health Insurance Corporation